vkabachenko/yii2-js/docs/pjax.md

 * add `data-pjax = ''` attribute to the form(s) inside the pjax widget.

-* use `renderAjax` method in form or link actions that make ajax response.
+* use `renderAjax` method in controller's actions that make ajax response.

 * don't use `data-method` or `data-confirm` attributes in the links inside pjax widget.
 Those attributes destroy ajax call.